r4in/branding-design-sprint/0-Intro/whatisabrand.md

 Before we start doing the sprints, I think we first need to establish what it is that we're trying to do here.
 Like a crash course in branding!
 So, what exactly is branding?

 ### Branding Mythology
 Okay, let's do an activity.
-Check the boxes below which you think is branding:
+Select the items from the list below which you think is branding:

-Branding is the Logo (Insignia, Symbol, Icon, ect.)
+- Branding is the Logo (Insignia, Symbol, Icon, ect.)
-Branding is an Identity (Brandbooks, Styleguides) Branding is the Actual Product
+- Branding is an Identity (Brandbooks, Styleguides)
+- Branding is the Actual Product

 If you answered yes to all of the above, congratulations! - It's incorrect!
 Confused?
 Don't worry, I was also there before.